-All applicable City of San Antonio Standard Specifications for Construction, June 2008, should be followed.
+All applicable city or county guidelines should be used.
+The following City of San Antonio Standard Specifications for Construction, June 2008, may be followed if specific guidelines are not available.
 Some of the relevant procedures are shown below.

-Pavement Material Procedure Density and Moisture Control Subgrade fill (maximum 6 inch thick lifts) Item 107 As per construction specifications Stabilized Subgrade (6 inch thick lift) Item 108- lime As per construction specifications Aggregate Base TxDOT Item 247 A1 or A2 (maximum 6 inch thick lift) Item 200 As per construction specifications Asphalt HMAC Type B, D Item 205, 206 As per construction specifications Geogrid Manufacturer's Guidelines -
+Pavement Material Procedure Density and Moisture Control Subgrade fill (maximum 6 inch thick lifts) Item 107 As per construction specifications Aggregate Base TxDOT Item 247 A1-2 (maximum 6 inch thick lift) Item 200 As per construction specifications Asphalt HMAC Type B, D Item 205, 206 As per construction specifications